 - Things to bring — We made a checklist of things you might want to bring with you during your operative stay in Belgium.

-During your preoperative body feminization consultation, we will ask you to sign an informed consent for the operation.
+During your preoperative body feminization consultation, we will ask you to sign the informed consent from Dr. Maarten Doornaert or the informed consent from Dr. Xander Bakker for the operation.
 If you wish you can already take a look at it so there are no surprises.

 We will provide you with these postoperative instructions.

 Frequently asked questions